-My fifty-fifth ground of 2011 was on Monday 29th August at Borough Sports Ground in Sutton, London.
+My fifty-second new ground of 2011 was on Monday 29th August at Borough Sports Ground in Sutton, London.
 The match was Sutton United vs. Dover Athletic in Conference South.

 Borough Sports Ground (also known as Gander Green Lane) sits just behind the railway line and is only 150 yards from West Sutton railway station.
 The venue has been home to Sutton United since 1912.

 The stadium has an unusual oval shape due to the fact it was a racing track before it was converted to a football ground.
 The effect of this is that fans on the north and east sides of the venue in particular are a long way from the pitch meaning a strong atmosphere is difficult to generate.
 The Main Stand, which runs alongside the pitch on the south side of the ground is the only all-seater area in the stadium and can hold 765 people.